MarcelleGML/MarcelleGML/README.md

 # About me
-Electronic and computer engineer with a strong background in artificial intelligence and a passion for merging technology with healthcare.
-I specialize in image processing, machine learning, and data analysis, with a focus on developing innovative solutions for biomedical diagnostics and healthcare technologies.
+Electronic and computer engineer with a strong background in artificial intelligence and a passion for merging technology with healthcare.<br>
+Specialized in image processing, machine learning, and data analysis, with a focus on developing innovative solutions for biomedical diagnostics and healthcare technologies.

 ## Quick Stats
 ![Marcelle's GitHub stats](https://github-readme-stats.vercel.app/api?username=MarcelleGML&show_icons=true&theme=radical)